Nonsuch Mansion

 ★★★☆☆

 Nonsuch Mansion bears a resemblance in its design to the original design of Nonsuch Palace, whose construction was begun by King Henry VIII in the 16th century.
-Built within the north porch of the mansion is a block from the original Nonsuch Palace that bears an inscription which means "1543 Henry VIII in the 35th year of His reign."
+Built within the north porch of the mansion is a block from the original Nonsuch Palace that bears an inscription that means "1543 Henry VIII in the 35th year of His reign."

 Added by Louis